codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

 If this is your first time, you'll be prompted to authenticate using your Google credentials, make sure you're doing so with a user that have access to your GKE projects.

-Make sure that your cluster has basic authentication enabled.
-You can change this setting after cluster creation by selecting `EDIT` on the top nav-bar within your cluster.
-This will allow you to edit the `Basic authentication` section under `Security`.

-{% include image.html
-  lightbox="true"
-  file="/images/kubernetes/add-cluster/gke-basic-auth.png"
-  url="/images/kubernetes/add-cluster/gke-basic-auth.png"
-  alt="Enabling GKE basic authentication" caption="Enabling GKE basic authentication" max-width="90%"
-    %}
+For GKE cluster versions >=1.19 basic authentication is deprecated.
+You can add the GKE cluster manually by using the custom Kubernetes integration option instead.

 {{site.data.callout.callout_info}}